• Skip to primary navigation

 Today’s STEM Challenge is super simple.
 The aim is to find out how many coins it takes to sink a foil boat.

-First we cleaned up our treasure, then we made different size tinfoil boats and tried to sink them!
+First, we cleaned up our treasure, then we made different sizes of kitchen foil boats and tried to sink them!

-If you want to take the pirate theme further, we love making treasure maps with cold tea and coffee too!
+If you want to extend the pirate theme, we love making treasure maps with cold tea and coffee, too!

 How to clean coins